-- 1) National Department of Health and National Treasury are to be notified of procurement transactions exceeding R15 Million; - 2) Obtained prior written approval from National Treasury for variation amounts in excess of: - a.
+1) National Department of Health and National Treasury are to be notified of procurement transactions exceeding R15 Million;

+- 2) Obtained prior written approval from National Treasury for variation amounts in excess of: - a.
 20% or R20 Million (including applicable taxes) for construction related orders; and - b.
 15% or R15 Million (including applicable taxes) for goods / service related orders

 The materiality level mentioned above was calculated using the guidance practice note of the National Treasury.
-Using these parameters the SAMRC materiality level calculation outcomes were as follows:
+Using these guidance parameters below, the SAMRC materiality level calculation outcomes are as follows:

-Element Max. % to be applied against R value Unaudited Value at 31 March 2019 Max.
-Calculated Materiality & Significance Value
+Element Max. % to be applied against R value Audited Value at 31 March 2020 Max.
+Calculated Materiality & Significance Value Total Assets (1%-2%) 2% R674 862 028 R13 497 240

-Total Assets

-(1%-2%) 2% R770 852 959 R15 417 059

-The SAMRC materiality and significance value will be R15 Million based on the percentage range of the total asset element and the significant fluctuations in the month-to-month total asset value.
-This is the most stable element, given the performance statement outcomes associated with the current economic climate challenges.
+The SAMRC materiality and significance value will remain at R15 Million based on the application of a 2.2 percentage of the total asset element.
+This was applied as a result of the significant fluctuations in the month-to-month total asset value, which has shown a year-on-year increase over the prior two financial periods, in addition to the year-on-year increase in revenue over the past 5 financial years.
+This is considered the most stable element, given the performance statement outcomes associated with the current economic climate challenges.